wjqforward/omniscene/README.md

 rm -rf *part*
 mv dataset_omniscene {ROOT}/data/nuScenes
 ```
+We also have provided a subset of the above full data on [GoogleDrive](https://drive.google.com/file/d/1P0CuGHBXMfCNDAlq2SbZgBM1TF8YGXKY/view?usp=sharing) for convenience in running demonstration and checking data formulation.

 Put the extracted files under {ROOT}/data, and the data should be structured like this:
 ```bash
 {ROOT}/data/nuScenes